enthought/pyface/docs/source/undo.rst

   done and undone.
 It may be explicitly set, for example when the data being manipulated by the commands is saved to disk.

-  Canned PyFace actions are provided as wrappers around command stack methods to implement common menu items.
+  PyFace actions are provided as wrappers around command stack methods to implement common menu items.

 - Undo Manager